netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

    Log files:

-   * ``var/log/dhl_versenden.log`` for label creation (Business Customer Shipping API)
+   * ``var/log/dhl_versenden.log`` for label creation (DHL Parcel DE REST API)
    * ``var/log/dhl_service.log`` for additional DHL services (Parcel Management API)

 Account Data
 ~~~~~~~~~~~~

-The section *Account Data* holds your access credentials for the DHL webservice
+The section *Account Data* holds your access credentials for the DHL Parcel DE REST API
 which are required for production mode.
+You will need a DHL application key (API token)
+for authentication.
 Customers with a DHL contract will get
 this information directly from the DHL team (Vertrieb DHL Paket).

 A detailed tutorial for configuring the Participation Numbers (Teilnahmenummern) can